Rishita1304/rishita1304/README.md

-<h2 align="left">Hi 👋!
-My name is Rishita Srivastava and I'm a Fullstack Developer , from India</h2>
+<h2 align="left">Hi!👋 I'm a Fullstack Developer from India passionate about web and app development.
+Let's create together!</h2>

 ###